friscolt/friscolt.github.io/contact.md

 ---

-If you wish to use this templet to build a GitHub web page, you can [click here](https://github.com/friscolt/friscolt.github.io) and fork the repository.
+If you wish to use this templet to build a GitHub web page, you can <a href="https://github.com/friscolt/friscolt.github.io" target="_blank">click here</a>  and fork the repository.

 ---